 Mass Spectrometry Specialist

-Antonio Pinto, graduated from the Federal University of Rio Grande do Sul, Brazil, with a PhD in Cellular and Molecular Biology.
+Antonio Pinto graduated from the Federal University of Rio Grande do Sul, Brazil, with a PhD in Cellular and Molecular Biology.
 Dr. Pinto has over ten years of experience with mass spectrometry-based analysis, including two years of post-doctoral training in the Yates lab.
-Antonio was hired in November of 2016 to establish metabolomics within the Core.
+He was hired in November of 2016 to establish metabolomics within the Core.

 Jill Meisenhelder manages peptide synthesis for the core and has collaborated with many labs, both at Salk and elsewhere, on projects involving phosphorylation of proteins in signal transduction.
 She is experienced with all aspects of peptide synthesis, including design of peptides to be synthesized, and provides advice and training on protocols using the peptides synthesized by the Core.